-Still older texts from the civilizations of Sumer and Akkad specifically mention Cistus, Myrrh and Frankincense as being extensively used in these cultures; in daily life, healthcare, and ceremonial occasions.
+Still older texts from the civilizations of Sumer and Akkad specifically mention Cistus, Myrrh and Frankincense as being extensively used and traded in these cultures A long list of oils have been shown to be invaluable in daily life, healthcare, and ceremonial occasions.

 As shown in the thousands of tablets discovered in the region, Babylonian civilization routinely placed MASSIVE orders for Cedarwood, Myrhh, and Cypress.
 All the while, the Egyptians were, by far, the most prolific consumers of oils and resins from around the ancient world.
-Mysteriously, references have even been found, in Egyptian texts, of a resin from the Mayan world, identified as ‘Copal’.
+Mysteriously, references have even been found, in Egyptian texts, of a resin from the Mayan world, identified as ‘Copal’, which is routinely used in Maya ceremonies.
+But, is not available in the middle east.
 How they knew of - and sourced this uncommon resin remains a bit of a mystery

 Did You Know?